-Simple prevention and protection strategies to keep large area rugs looking as good as new for as long possible.
+Simple prevention and protection strategies to keep large area rugs like these on Persian and Modern Rugs looking as good as new for as long possible.

 Busy, happy homes means plenty of foot traffic throughout the house.
 Unlike hard surface flooring that makes for quick and easy clean up, area rugs and carpets will suffer the most damage by absorbing normal every day dirt and spills.
 Keep area rugs looking new with these simple tips.